telescopeuser/ISLR-R/README.md

 # ISLR-R
-This repository contains Python code for a selection of tables, figures and LAB sections from the book <A target="_blank" href='http://www-bcf.usc.edu/%7Egareth/ISL/index.html'>'An Introduction to Statistical Learning with Applications in R'</A> by James, Witten, Hastie, Tibshirani (2013).<P>
+This repository contains R code for a selection of tables, figures and LAB sections from the book <A target="_blank" href='http://www-bcf.usc.edu/%7Egareth/ISL/index.html'>'An Introduction to Statistical Learning with Applications in R'</A> by James, Witten, Hastie, Tibshirani (2013).<P>

 <IMG src='http://www-bcf.usc.edu/%7Egareth/ISL/ISL%20Cover%202.jpg' height=20% width=20%> <P>